 How Much Does It Cost To Add A Hot Tub Cover?

-Get free estimates from local Swimming Pools contractors.
+Get free estimates from local Hot Tub contractors.

 Imagine buying a convertible car that's missing its top.
 That's what you're doing when you invest in a hot tub without spending the extra money to add a cover.
 You need the cover to keep the water clean and the hot tub area safe.
 A cover insulates the hot water for added energy efficiency, and it helps keep the water's delicate pH balance in check.
 Below, see the costs you can expect when hiring professionals to install hot tub covers.